stephenkocsis14/LFOmics/README.md

 Multiomic data integration is a crucial step in understanding complex biological systems.
 LFOmics leverages the power of autoencoders to extract latent features from multiomic datasets, providing a unified view of the data.
 The extracted features are then subjected to functional enrichment analysis using GSEApy enrichr to identify significantly enriched pathways and biological processes.

 ## Background

+LFOmics was created to address the growing need for robust tools capable of integrating and analyzing multiomic data.
+Multiomics involves the simultaneous study of different types of 'omics' data (e.g., genomics, transcriptomics, proteomics) to gain a comprehensive view of biological systems.
+The complexity and high dimensionality of such data pose significant challenges for traditional analysis methods.

+To overcome these challenges, LFOmics employs an autoencoder-based approach to extract latent features from multiomic datasets.
+Autoencoders are neural networks that compress data into a lower-dimensional space, capturing essential features while reducing noise.
+These latent features provide a more manageable representation of the data, enabling more effective downstream analysis.

+Once the latent features are extracted, LFOmics leverages GSEApy Enrichr for functional enrichment analysis.
+Gene Set Enrichment Analysis (GSEA) is a statistical method used to determine whether a predefined set of genes shows statistically significant differences between two biological states.
+By applying GSEA to the latent features, LFOmics identifies key pathways and biological processes that are significantly enriched, providing valuable insights into the underlying biology.

+LFOmics is designed to be user-friendly, with an intuitive web interface that allows researchers to upload their data, run analyses, and receive results with minimal effort.
+This tool is ideal for researchers looking to uncover hidden patterns in complex multiomic datasets and gain a deeper understanding of the biological systems they study.

 ## Features